3.4.4 The Subsidiarity of the Financial System

 “It is far and away the biggest market for digital payments, accounting for nearly half of the global total.
 It is dominant in online lending, occupying three-quarters of the global market.
 A ranking of the world’s most innovative fintech firms gave Chinese companies four of the top five slots last year.”

-The regulatory issues arising from these technologies are still evolving.
+The regulatory issues arising from the changes in the subsidiarity of the financial system are still evolving.
 “We need to change how we regulate financial technology (fintech) companies” wrote Kathryn Petralia in Fortune: Regulate Fintechs for What They Do, Not What They Don’t.

 Investment is increasingly international.
 The foreign ownership of a company shouldn’t worry its workers or the country as a whole; as Donald Boudreaux remarked on the Cafe Hayek blog, On savings: